anthonynguyen/linux-urt-launcher/README.md

 Linux UrT Launcher
 ==================

 The urbanterror.info website has had a server browser for quite some time now, and it even comes with a nifty little program to start UrT by clicking on a link in the browser.
-Unfortunately, this program is Windows only and there hasn't been a Linux option, *until now*.
+Unfortunately, this program is Windows and Mac only and there hasn't been a Linux option, *until now*.

 If you follow these simple steps, it should be up and running in no time.